appsmithorg/appsmith-docs/core-concepts/building-the-ui/README.md

 Widgets have default names generated for them.
 You can rename a widget by clicking on its name in the property pane.

-{% hint style="success" %}
-Widget names are important while adding logic, so name your widgets well!
+> Widget names are important while adding logic, so name your widgets well!
-{% endhint %}

 ## Editing widget properties